If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 1,570 men and women in England participated in a study using 120 mg of Ginkgo Biloba extract daily for 4, 6, and 10 months.

-Those who used Ginkgo the longest experienced the most improvement in ratings for anxiety, depression, energy, drowsiness, sadness and happiness.[xix]
+Those who used Ginkgo the longest experienced the most improvement in ratings for anxiety, depression, energy, reduced drowsiness, sadness and increased happiness.[xix]

 - N-Acetyl L-Tyrosine (NALT) – is a highly bioavailable form of the amino acid L-Tyrosine.
 Your brain uses tyrosine for the synthesis of dopamine and norepinephrine.

 And norepinephrine which is synthesized from dopamine is associated with the regulation of emotions and cognition.
-Several studies show increases in norepinephrine in the brain helps alleviate depression.[xxi]
+Several studies show increases in norepinephrine in the brain can help alleviate depression.[xxi]

 - Rhodiola Rosea – is an adaptogen and herb that has been used in traditional medicine in Russia and Scandinavian countries for centuries.